sudo-robi/My_Web_3-learning/Year1/Month1/Week 1/Day 6.md

 My Reflection from Day 1 to Day6.

 Over the past six days, I have been steadily exploring Solidity and its core concepts.
-I started with the basic data types —uint, bool, address, string, and bytes— and practiced creating state variables in Remix.
+I started with the basic data types (uint, bool, address, string, and bytes) and practiced creating state variables in Remix.
 I learned how visibility keywords like public, private, internal, and external affect access to functions and variables, and I experimented with writing simple getter and setter functions.

 I also explored function modifiers like view, pure, and payable, and practiced deploying contracts to observe their behavior.
 Day 6 focused on understanding Ethereum-specific global variables such as msg.sender, msg.value, msg.data, tx.origin, and block.timestamp.
 I understood msg.sender and msg.value clearly, but block.timestamp was a bit tricky, so I plan to review it tomorrow.